jP-Logics/CodeMAC/README.md

 CodeMAC does three things( as initial plan).

-1.Metrics  : Measure the code
+1.Metrics  : Measures the code
-2.Analyzer : Analyze the code based on the metrics.
+2.Analyzer : Analyzes the code based on the metrics.
 3.Converter: Converter converts the code into simple understandable language.

 ## How does it work ?